QuantEcon/lecture-python-programming.myst/lectures/numba.md

 Hence, it's prudent when using Numba to focus on speeding up small, time-critical snippets of code.

-This will give you much better performance than blanketing your Python programs with `@jit` statements.
+This will give you much better performance than blanketing your Python programs with `@njit` statements.

 ### A Gotcha: Global Variables